 Drake’s kidding (I think), but if the Raps were to give The Boy his own personal nook in the facility, it wouldn’t be without good reason.
 In a weird but undeniable way, the 29-year-old rapper is responsible for pushing a momentum into the franchise that’s resulted in all sorts of positive movement for the organization, perhaps the building of this facility included.
 It started with him showing up to a bunch of games, injecting some cool into a franchise that hasn’t exactly dripped with it since its founding in 1995 (the Vince Carter era excluded).
 Then that sideline role became official, with Drake in 2013 assuming the title of “Global Ambassador,” an unpaid position that nonetheless gives him all sorts of random power.
-He has since added a full-blown nightclub to the Air Canada Centre, where the team plays; collaborated with the team and Mitchell & Ness to release Raptors gear; and hosted entire game nights in his own honor (on “Drake Night,” fans received a black-and-gold OVO/Raptors shirt and could dance in the “Hotline Bling” booth).
+He has since added an actual nightclub to the Air Canada Centre, where the team plays; collaborated with the team and Mitchell & Ness to release Raptors gear; and hosted entire game nights in his own honor (on “Drake Night,” fans received a black-and-gold OVO/Raptors shirt and could dance in the “Hotline Bling” booth).
 The players even wear a black-and-gold alternate jersey, appropriately referred to as their “OVO Alternate” uniforms, a few times per season.

-So yeah, when Drake, fitted in a crisp suit with a sparkling, diamond-encrusted OVO Sound pseudo-championship ring on his left ring finger, takes a break from the making of his upcoming album, Views From the 6, and strolls into the SLAM cover shoot with a few buddies, a couple managers, a videographer, a wide-shouldered, expressionless man who says no words at all, and Diamond—his adorable 13-week-old Akita puppy—he’s right to roam around a little more like a team employee than simply an excited fan (which he admittedly is, too).
-But the other two guys featured on our cover who arrived a few minutes earlier—they’re kind of relevant to the franchise’s relatively newfound energy as well.
+So yeah, when Drake, fitted in a crisp suit with a sparkling, diamond-encrusted OVO Sound pseudo-championship ring on his left ring finger, takes a break from the making of his upcoming album, Views From the 6, and strolls into the shoot with a few buddies, a couple managers, a videographer, a wide-shouldered, expressionless man who says no words at all, and Diamond—his adorable 13-week-old Akita puppy—he’s right to roam around a little more like a team employee than simply an excited fan (which he admittedly is, too).
+But the other two guys featured on our cover who walked in a few minutes earlier—they’re kind of relevant to the franchise’s relatively newfound energy as well.

 DeMar DeRozan and Kyle Lowry took two very different paths to Toronto.
 The 6-7 DeRozan was raised in Compton, CA—a city with a name that at this point speaks for itself—and after a 2008-09 stint at the University of Southern California, he was drafted by the Raptors, whom he’s played for ever since—“his whole life,” Lowry says.
 DeRozan holds the franchise record for most wins, and he’s played the second-most minutes and in the third-most games in Raptors history.
 He’ll break those marks, along with a lot of other records, if he re-ups with the team when he’s a free agent this summer.

-Before they linked up with Drizzy to shoot the images you see in SLAM 198, I sat with the duo in the corner of the Biosteel Centre’s main court to discuss where they’re currently situated, as individuals and as a unit, and how the hell they got here.
+Before they linked up with Drizzy to shoot the images you see on these pages, I sat with the duo in the corner of the Biosteel Centre’s main court to discuss where they’re currently situated, as individuals and as a unit, and how the hell they got here.
 And the fact is: It’s a pretty, pretty good place.
-Both in the physical sense—I mean, this building we’re in is massive and gorgeous, and Toronto is an underrated-ly fun city—and in a basketball sense.
-As of this writing, the Raptors are 52-25, good for second in the Eastern Conference.
+Both in the physical sense—I mean, this building we’re in is massive and gorgeous, and Toronto is an undeniably fun city—and in a basketball sense.
+As of this writing, the Raptors are 48-22, good for second in the Eastern Conference.
 They reside behind only the Cleveland Cavaliers, who, despite an irrefutable abundance of talent, have had no shortage of off-the-court turmoil throughout this season.
 Meanwhile, the Raptors have experienced an almost confusing lack of drama, and over the course of the past month or so have positioned themselves to be the team that skirts by the Cavs if they do let the noise get to them and slip up this spring.

 “It’s pretty obvious: Those two guys are our guys,” says Luis Scola, the Raptors’ oldest player at 35.
 “We’ve gotta do everything to make them happy, do everything in our power to help them play better.
 Those are the guys who are in the driver seats, and they’re gonna drive the car—they’re the ones who are gonna take us as far as we can get.”